-A native of Atlantic City and an alumna of Atlantic City High School, Cooper attended the University of Maryland, where she earned a Bachelor of Science degree in Music Education.
-She went on to a long career in the music and entertainment industry and owned "Alisa Cooper Orchestras" for several decades.
-During her career, she played piano at the famous “500 Club" and opened Resorts International Casino Hotel in 1978.
-She entertained at parties for Tony Bennett, Jerry Seinfeld, Dom DeLuise, Neil Sedaka…as well as countless sports celebrities.
-With her orchestra, and in a volunteer capacity, she has performed for numerous benefits and fundraisers including Gilda’s Club, American Cancer Society, March of Dimes, American Heart Association and South Jersey AIDS Alliance – just to name a few.
+Born and raised in Atlantic City and an alumna of Atlantic City High School, Cooper earned a Bachelor of Science degree in Music Education at the University of Maryland.
+Upon graduation, she returned to Atlantic City where she went on to a long career in the music and entertainment industry and owned "Alisa Cooper Orchestras" for several decades.
+During her career, she played piano at the renowned "500 Club" and opened Resorts International Casino Hotel in 1978 appearing in the famous "Rendezvous Lounge."
+She entertained at parties for Tony Bennett, Jerry Seinfeld, Dom DeLuise, Neil Sedaka, Wayne Newton, Smokey Robinson…as well as countless sports celebrities.
+With her orchestra, she donated her time to entertain at numerous benefits and fund raisers that benefitted a wide variety of charitable organizations in the greater Atlantic City area.
 In 2008, Cooper was named a member of the New Jersey State Council on the Arts, giving her an opportunity to promote music and the arts throughout the state.
-Cooper’s lifelong passion for music also led to a long career as a music educator.
+Her lifelong passion for music also led to a long career as a music educator.

-In 2005, Cooper followed in the footsteps of her late mother – Assemblywoman Dolores Cooper – and entered public service, winning an “at-large” seat on the Atlantic County Board of Chosen Freeholders.
-She was re-elected in 2008.
-While a Freeholder, she chaired the Education and Schools Committee and served as a member of several committees including the Tourism, Gaming and Marketing Committee, Commission on Women and the Local Advisory Council on Drug and Alcohol Abuse.
+In 2005, Cooper followed in the political footsteps of her late mother – Assemblywoman Dolores Cooper – when she was elected to the Atlantic County Board of Chosen Freeholders and re-elected in 2008.
+While a Freeholder, she chaired the Education and Schools Committee and served as a member of several committees including the Tourism, Gaming and Marketing Committee, the Commission on Women and the Local Advisory Council on Drug and Alcohol Abuse.

-Cooper lives in Linwood with her husband Doug Little and their son, David Cooper Little, who is a student at Widener University Delaware Law School.
+Cooper lives in Linwood with her husband Doug Little and their son, David Cooper Little, who is a student at Delaware Law School.